 We follow Curriculum for Excellence guidelines and our methodology for teaching all elements of the RME programme is through discovery learning.
-We have whole school approach, covering Buddhism, Christianity, Hinduism, Islam, Judaism and Sikhism, with reference to Humanism.
+We have a whole school approach, covering Buddhism, Christianity, Hinduism, Islam, Judaism and Sikhism, with reference to Humanism.
 Lessons are structured to provide knowledge and skills development, with application of these to the children's lives within and beyond school.
 There is wide range of child-centred activities ensure the learning is enjoyable and helps children to understand and navigate a rapidly changing 21st Century world.
 Citizenship, at school, community, national and global levels is an integral part of our programme.

-The focus of assemblies is often based on religious festivals from all world religions and Easter and Christmas are celebrated within the school.
-Our chaplaincy team comes from Calderwood Baptist Church and before the pandemic we made use of their premises for Easter and Christmas services.
-The team also provide support for teachers with lessons on the Christian religion and in the past P6 and P7 were invited to visit the church for fun activities at Easter and Christmas.
+The focus of school assemblies is regularly based on religious festivals from all world religions, and we give children the opportunity to take part in observing the Christian religion; Easter and Christmas are celebrated within the school and our school chaplain speaks at assemblies on six occasions per school year.
+The themes are chosen by the school staff and are linked to learning from other curricular areas.
+Our chaplaincy team comes from Calderwood Baptist Church and a few times a year we make use of their premises for services and assemblies.
+The team also provide support for teachers with lessons on the Christian religion and the children in P5 enjoy a series of fun, interactive lessons on the Bible.

-Spiritual, social, moral and cultural values (religious observance)
+Spiritual, social, moral, and cultural values (religious observance)